 "Nevada", the closer of John Linnell's album State Songs.
 The song would be about 35 seconds long were it not for the ending, which is seven minutes of a marching band passing by.

-Neko Case's Middle Cyclone ends with "Marais la Nuit", half an hour of frogs croaking, as recorded outside of the farm she owns.
+Neko Case's Middle Cyclone ends with "Marais la Nuit" - that's Gratuitous French for "marsh at night", and appropriately enough, the track consists of half an hour of frogs croaking, as recorded outside of the farm she owns.
+On the vinyl version, it's edited down to half that length, but still takes up the entirety of side four of a double album.
 At least it's kind of relaxing.

 Jimmy Eat World's "Goodbye Sky Harbor" is a 3-minute song stretched out to 16 minutes thanks to playing the same bit over again, with only a few changes until the ending.
 Good song, though.

 The Mars Volta, being a Progressive Rock band, has a song of over half an hour,Cassandra Gemini.
 It's got vocals for a good couple of minutes, then it turns into a wibbly wobbly warping screeching warpy bit for a while, while echoing a bit of the chorus, until a buildup for like the last 4 minutes, and then it goes back to its vocals before finishing off.
 FINALLY.
 Worst part is that it's got catchy vocals.

 They also have a song that has 4 minutes of coqui croaks.
 It's kind of peaceful, until you realize you would like to hear some actual music now.